Yipara logoYipara

 Canine acne most commonly affects the chin and lower lip, but can also appear on the muzzle, face, and occasionally the body.
 Here's what each stage looks like and how to tell dog acne apart from mange or other skin infections.
 Also try our dog skin photo analysis tool or cat acne photo analysis tool or dog bug identifier.

-Mild Dog Chin Acne — Blackheads & Comedones
+Mild Dog Chin Acne — Blackheads

 Mild canine acne starts as small black dots or skin-colored bumps clustered on the chin and lower lip.
-These are comedones — plugged hair follicles filled with oil and keratin that oxidize to a black color.
+These are blackheads — plugged hair follicles filled with oil and keratin that oxidize to a black color.
 Dogs with just a few blackheads are usually unbothered — no itching, no pain, no inflammation.
 This is the earliest and most treatable stage.
 Simple intervention works: switch plastic food and water bowls to stainless steel, ceramic, or glass; wash bowls daily with hot soapy water; and gently wipe the chin once a day with a warm damp cloth.
 Mild cases typically clear in 2-4 weeks.
 Do NOT try to squeeze or pick at blackheads — this triggers the progression to inflamed pimples and can cause scarring.
 What causes dog chin blackheads?
 Plastic bowl contact, face-rubbing on rough surfaces, excess sebum production, and sometimes early signs of underlying allergies.

 Moderate Dog Acne — Red Bumps & Pimples